amlamarra/timertab/README.md

 # timertab

-An easy way to manage your Systemd Timers.
+An easy way to create, delete, and manage your Systemd Timers.

 ```
 Usage: ./timertab [-u|--user] COMMAND [ARGUMENT...]